TrellixVulnTeam/swahilipython_SCMU/Doc/library/string.rst

       any dictionary-like object with keys that match the placeholders in the template.
 Alternatively, you can provide keyword arguments, where the keywords are the placeholders.
-When both *mapping* and *kwds* are given and there are duplicates, the placeholders from *kwds* take precedence.
+When both *mapping* and *kwds* are given and there are duplicates, the placeholders kutoka *kwds* take precedence.

    .. method:: safe_substitute(mapping={}, /, **kwds)

-      Like :meth:`substitute`, except that if placeholders are missing from *mapping* and *kwds*, instead of raising a :exc:`KeyError` exception, the original placeholder will appear in the resulting string intact.
+      Like :meth:`substitute`, except that if placeholders are missing kutoka *mapping* and *kwds*, instead of raising a :exc:`KeyError` exception, the original placeholder will appear in the resulting string intact.
 Also, unlike with :meth:`substitute`, any other appearances of the ``$`` will